Stan Wawrinka: 2008–2012: Top 10, first Masters final, Olympic Gold

 Wawrinka started his 2010 season by reaching the final of the Chennai Open, losing to Marin Čilić in two tie-breaks.
 This was Wawrinka's fifth consecutive loss in an ATP final.
 He reached the third round at the Australian Open, losing to Čilić again.
 Wawrinka returned to the ATP Tour at the Sony Ericsson Open after his wife gave birth to their daughter.
 He defeated Kevin Anderson, before losing to Mikhail Youzhny in the third round.
 He started his clay-court season in Casablanca at the 2010 Grand Prix Hassan II.
-After receiving a first-round bye, he defeated Slovakian qualifier Martin Kližan in the second round.
+After receiving a first-round bye, he defeated Slovak qualifier Martin Kližan in the second round.
 In the quarterfinals, he defeated wildcard Reda El Amrani in straight sets.
 In the semifinals, he defeated Italian Potito Starace in three sets to advance to his second ATP final of 2010.
 In the final, he defeated Romanian Victor Hănescu in straight sets to win his second ATP Tournament.
 With this tournament win, he snapped a five-match losing streak in ATP finals and a 3½-year title drought.
 It was also the first professional singles final Wawrinka won, as his previous ATP victory occurred due to a retirement.

 Wawrinka became the 13th seed at the Monte-Carlo Masters and defeated Victor Hănescu in the first round in a rematch of the Casablanca final.
 He then beat Latvian Ernests Gulbis to advance to the third round.
 He was defeated by Novak Djokovic.
 Wawrinka reached the quarterfinals in Rome, losing to Rafael Nadal, and the semifinals in Belgrade, losing to John Isner.
 At the French Open, where he was the 20th seed, he reached the fourth round without dropping a set, defeating Jan Hájek in the first round.
 In the second round, he defeated German Andreas Beck, and in the third round, he beat Italian Fabio Fognini, before losing to Roger Federer in the fourth round.